matthewlloyd/Llama-Mini-Firmware/README.md

 design.
 It is normal to see skew on all three axes.
 This affects the precision of any parts you print.

-Prusa disabled skew compensation in Marlin, becaues a happy user is a user with an easy to use but imprecise machine.
+Prusa disabled skew compensation in Marlin, because a happy user is a user with an imprecise but easy to use machine.
 Lluckily our Llama has reenabled it.
 All three skew compensation coefficients are available for use - I for XY, J for XZ, and K for YZ.